cuMF/cumf_als/README.md

 CuMF achieves excellent scalability and performance by innovatively applying the following techniques on GPUs:

-(1) On a single GPU, MF deals with sparse matrices, which makes it difficult to utilize GPU's compute power.
+(1) On one GPU, MF deals with sparse matrices, which makes it difficult to utilize GPU's compute power.
 We optimize memory access in ALS by various techniques including reducing discontiguous memory access, retaining hotspot variables in faster memory, and aggressively using registers.
 By this means cuMF gets closer to the roofline performance of a single GPU.

 (2) On multiple GPUs, we add data parallelism to ALS's inherent model parallelism.
 Data parallelism needs a faster reduction operation among GPUs, leading to (3).